ToshioCP/Gtk4-tutorial/gfm/sec9.md

 86 }
 ~~~

-The aim is to build the widgets of the main application window.
+The function `app_open` builds the widgets in the main application window.

 - 25-27: Creates a GtkApplicationWindow instance and sets the title and default size.
 - 29-30: Creates a GtkBox instance `boxv`.